19 Career Options After Learning Japanese

 You’ll be amazed that there’s much more to it than you imagine.

 There are many benefits to learning Japanese.
-Of all the motivations, career choices are the top reason among language learners.
+Among all motivations, career choices are the top reason for language learners.

 Why choose Japanese as a career?